 You can certainly tell that it’s Autumn in New England now!
-Besides the wonderful scent of apple pies baking, smoke rising from the woodburning stoves and the changing of the leaves, leaf peeping season brings local and county agricultural fairs!
-Today we took the grandchildren and went to the Durham Fair!
+Besides the wonderful scent of apple pies baking, smoke rising from the wood-burning stoves and the changing of the leaves, leaf peeping season brings local and county agricultural fairs!
+It’s always fun to take the grandchildren and go to the Durham Fair!

 Fairs In September